DavidBraslow/Neural-Network-Interviews/README.md

 #### Materials

-- 3x5 Index Cards
 - Slide deck with student names (see Prework)

 ***

 ## Lesson Outline:

 The PowerPoint slides provide the structure for this lesson.
 Use these slides to structure the lesson, and follow the timings on Slide 5.
-Notes on each slide provide presentation tips.
+Notes on each slide provide additional presentation tips.

 Below is an overview of the lesson as structured in the slides

 **Step**: Problem <br/>
-**Time**: Slides 1-5: 7 min
+**Time**: Slides 1-6: 10 min

 _Goal/Scenario:_<br/>
 Convince your mock interviewer that you have a deep understanding of neural networks.